The Danube capitals by bike and boat: Austria, Slovakia, Hungary and Serbia

 As for each of the capitals, you can take the optional guided bus tour of the city, including the Kalemegdan Fortress (about 2.5 hours).
 In the afternoon, cycle towards Sava Island (a Danube tributary), mainly on bike paths away from traffic.
 You’ll pass through the recreational areas of the Serbian capital.

-The tour ends after breakfast.
-Disembarkation before 10:30 a.m.
+End of the tour after breakfast.
+Disembarkation before 10:30 am.